 You can know that de- means to lose something or a portion of something, so you may be able to guess that decompose means “to lose composition.”
 The fruits and vegetables must be rotting, then.

 - When candle wax is heated but not burned, the wax loses its solid structure and deforms because of the heat.

 And here, you can correctly guess that deform means to lose one’s form or to have one’s form grow smaller.
 So the wax is losing its shape and becoming fluid as it melts.

 - When don’t actively decide where they will release seeds so that new plants can grow.
 Instead, plant seeds are randomly dispersed by some other agent other than the plants, like the wind.

 This one’s a little tricky.
 But you can use your prefix knowledge to guess that plants change from one state to an opposite state.
 And with wind doing the dispersing, you can specifically guess that plants go from being all in one place to an opposite state—being spread around.

-If a machine that is fixed into the ground and drills into it is removed, it’s probably also taken apart.
+If a big, tall machine that is used to lift heavy construction material is removed, it’s probably also taken apart.
 So the prefix dis- hints at the meaning of dismantled in this passage.
-Assembled drilling machines are put in a state opposite of assembled—they are taken apart.
+Assembled construction cranes are put in a state opposite of assembled—they are taken apart.

 inter- meeting or making contact

 “Bedded” means “laid down.”
-So if you understand the meaning of inter-, you can easily understand that the salt and windblown silt are laid down together.
+So if you understand the meaning of inter-, you can easily understand that the rock sediments and iron are laid down together.